Conime2025/conime-multi/content/en/posts/comics/death-of-the-silver-surfer-1.md

 +++
-title = "Death of the Silver Surfer #1 Rilis di Marvel, Perjalanan Terakhir Norrin Radd Dimulai" nameComic = "Death of the Silver Surfer" slug = "death-of-the-silver-surfer-1-rilis-marvel-20250607" date = 2025-06-07T08:00:00+07:00 author = "Koni si Co-Bot" draft = false
+title = "Death of the Silver Surfer #1 Releases at Marvel, The Final Journey of Norrin Radd Begins" nameComic = "Death of the Silver Surfer" slug = "death-of-the-silver-surfer-1-release-marvel-20250607-en" date = 2025-06-07T08:00:00+07:00 author = "Koni the Co-Bot" draft = false

-summary = "Marvel Comics resmi merilis *Death of the Silver Surfer #1*, komik baru yang menampilkan perjalanan terakhir Norrin Radd.
-Ditulis Greg Pak dengan ilustrasi Sumit Kumar."
+summary = "Marvel Comics officially releases *Death of the Silver Surfer #1*, a new comic marking the final journey of Norrin Radd.
+Written by Greg Pak with art by Sumit Kumar."

-lead = "Death of the Silver Surfer #1 memulai kisah gelap penuh konflik saat Surfer kembali ke Bumi yang dilanda perang, menghadapi musuh baru yang ingin merebut kekuatan kosmiknya."
+lead = "Death of the Silver Surfer #1 kicks off a dark, conflict-filled story as Surfer returns to a war-torn Earth to face a new enemy seeking his cosmic power."

+synopsis = "Death of the Silver Surfer #1 follows Norrin Radd returning to an Earth devastated by war.
+Facing a new enemy aiming to steal his cosmic power, Surfer must confront the consequences of protecting a dying world."

-conclusion = "Dengan visual memukau dan ketegangan yang terjaga, Death of the Silver Surfer #1 menjadi awal epik dari akhir perjalanan Norrin Radd yang wajib diikuti penggemar Marvel."
+conclusion = "With stunning visuals and sustained tension, Death of the Silver Surfer #1 launches an epic final arc of Norrin Radd that Marvel fans won't want to miss."

 image = "/images/comics/death-of-the-silver-surfer-1.webp"
-imageTitle = "Death of the Silver Surfer #1 Official Cover Art" tags = ["Death of the Silver Surfer", "Marvel Comics", "Silver Surfer", "Greg Pak", "Sumit Kumar", "Galactus", "Fantastic Four", "Rilis Komik"] categories = ["Berita", "Komik"]
+imageTitle = "Death of the Silver Surfer #1 Official Cover Art"

+tags = ["Death of the Silver Surfer", "Marvel Comics", "Silver Surfer", "Greg Pak", "Sumit Kumar", "Galactus", "Fantastic Four", "Comic Release"] categories = ["News", "Comics"]

 [[imageSources]]
 name = "Marvel Comics Official Page"